PandaDex/TeamSpeak-6-Overlay/readme.md

 # Sorry for low activity

-Hey, sorry for not being very active on this project, this is a side project for me as i have 2 major projects in the making and work in meantime.
+Hey, sorry for not being very active on this project, this is a side project for me as i have 2 major projects in the making and job in meantime.
 I will continue to maintain this repo but expect commits only every few days.

 ## Upcoming update